wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 - Evaluate both scalar metrics and distribution metrics; agreement in one does not guarantee agreement in the other.
 - Use multi-seed spread as an uncertainty estimate for sampling robustness.

-## 12. Cold TPHT Current Base and Future Porting Plan
+## 12. Cold TPHT Current Base, SCALE 5.5.5 Port, and Future Plan

 Cold TPHT extends the FW/BW/TPHT tracking workflow from warm liquid coalescence histories to cold and mixed-phase SDM process histories.
 The